maksim36ua/CodewarsDigest/README.md

 IT KPI (http://itkpi.pp.ua) is the best student IT-community in Ukraine.
 We've got our clan on codewars.com and decided to make some digests withhin our community members.

-v1.3 is under construction.
-Key features are:
+Key features of v1.2 are:
-- each week scores will be stored on IT KPI server
 - included weekly rating (how much points user scored during last week)

-Yet to come:
-- web parser will get user info directly from the server (now it`s not easy to retrieve data because page updates dynamically)
+- output into separate HTML page to present TOP 10 of weekly CodeWars warriors

 Here are some old projects, used on the early stages of development.